MichaelM1991/Portfolio/SetupExplained.md

 I am also aware of other configuration settings I could have used.
 For example, when installing, there are many packs available that would provide additional capabilities and benefits to Visual Studio.
 However, after a browse, I didn't see any that seemed relevant to this specific task.
 Another potential change could have been the version of Visual Studio I downloaded.
 As mentioned, I am using [Visual Studio Community Edition 2022](https://visualstudio.microsoft.com/vs/), but there are numerous versions of Visual Studio, such as [Visual Studio Professional](https://visualstudio.microsoft.com/vs/professional/) and [Visual Studio Enterprise](https://visualstudio.microsoft.com/vs/enterprise/).
 These different versions may have features that differ.
 However, the reason I chose the Community Edition is that it states on the website that it is suitable for students, whereas the others are for teams of varying sizes.
 This does come with some limitations, as it is intended for individual developers, open source projects, academic research, and small teams of up to 5 users.
 Professional and Enterprise are for larger teams and come with additional tools.

 Setting up GitHub was a different story.
 I had no prior experience with GitHub, but I had heard of it.
 Thus, this has been an entirely new experience for me.
 I have since discovered uses for it and understand how to use it for the limited number of tasks required thus far.
 I can also see why it is a benefit to individuals and companies, with the comprehensive version control that it provides, the collaboration features, as well as security on projects.
 In terms of limitations, as I am a free user, I am unable to store more than 500MB total, although I don't see this as being an issue.
-Another limitation is file size is limited to 50MiB per file.
+Another limitation is file size, which is limited to 50MiB per file.
 MiB means MebiByte, and is different from a MB, in that an MB is 1000000 bytes, and a MiB is 1048576 bytes.
 This again doesn't seem like it will be a limiting factor in this scenario.

 ## Reflection